MattesGroeger/MGCommand/Readme.md

 Example
 ===

-You can find an example application in the `MGCommandsExample` subfolder.
-Run the app in the simulator and start the command execution.
+You can find an example application in the [`MGCommandsExample` subfolder](https://github.com/MattesGroeger/MGCommand/tree/master/MGCommandExample/Classes).
+To see the exection, run the application in the simulator and press the start button.

-The configured command groups looks like this (pseudo code):
+The configured command groups look like this (pseudo code):

 	sequential
 	{